19. Runge-Kutta methods#

 Many examples can be found here: Butcher tableaus examples.

-17.3.
-Exercise: Implement a Runge-Kutta time-stepper for arbitrary Butcher tableaus.#
+19.3.
+Implementation of a Runge-Kutta time-stepper for arbitrary Butcher tableaus.#

-Solve the non-linear system of equation for \(k \in {\mathbb R}^{sn}\):
+This system of equations is rewritten in compact form for the unknown \(k \in {\mathbb R}^{sn}\):

-\[ k - \tilde f ( \tilde y_i + h A \otimes k) = 0 \]
+\[ k - \widetilde f ( \tilde y_i + \tau A \otimes k) = 0 \]

 Where

-• \(k = (k_0, \ldots k_{s-1})\), with \(k_j \in {\mathbb R}^n\)
+• \(k = (k^0, \ldots k^{s-1})\), with \(k^j \in {\mathbb R}^n\)

 • \(\tilde y_i = (\underbrace{y_i, \ldots , y_i}_{s-{\text times}}) \in {\mathbb R}^{sn}\)